Galaktuschayene/DiscordTokenGrabber/README.md

 # DiscordTokenGrabber
 This Will create you an discord token grabber
-When you Open the DiscordGrabberBuild type in your discord weebhook url then press y/n if you want the extra features
-If you need help with something reach out for me JustKyra#7781
+When you Open the DiscordGrabberBuild type in your discord weebhook url Then press y/n if you want the extra features or not If you need help with something reach out for me JustKyra#7781

 Discord Token Login (i would recomend) https://chrome.google.com/webstore/detail/discord-token-login/ealjoeebhfijfimofmecjcjcigmadcai

 Features:

 Anti Debugging

 Browser Stealing

 Discord Token Stealing

 Discord Token Injector

 It will create a folder Named Vault.zip you can download it then